ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/WebSocket/websocket.md

 A WebSocket contains two control messages: `ping` and `pong`.
 A WebSocket server or a client can send a `ping` message, and the opposite side should respond with a corresponding `pong` message by returning the same payload sent with the `ping` message.
 These `ping/pong` sequences are used as a heartbeat mechanism to check if the connection is healthy.

 You not need to explicitly control these messages as they are handled automatically by the services and clients.
 However, if required, you can override the default implementations of the `ping/pong` messages.
-This is done by providing implementations to the remote functions below in a WebSocket service.
+This is done by providing implementations to the remote methods below in a WebSocket service.

 ```ballerina
 remote function onPing(websocket:Caller caller, byte[] data);